Hybrid and Plug-In Electric Vehicles

 Hybrid electric vehicles (HEVs), plug-in hybrid electric vehicles (PHEVs), and all-electric vehicles (EVs)—also called electric-drive vehicles collectively—use electricity either as their primary fuel or to improve the efficiency of conventional vehicle designs.

-HEVs are primarily powered by an internal combustion engine that runs on conventional or alternative fuel and an electric motor that uses energy stored in a battery.
+HEVs are powered by an internal combustion engine and by an electric motor that uses energy stored in a battery.
 The battery is charged through regenerative braking and by the internal combustion engine and does not plug in to charge.

 EVs use a battery to store the electric energy that powers the motor.
-EV batteries are charged by plugging the vehicle into an electric power source.
-EVs are sometimes referred to as battery electric vehicles (BEVs).
+EV batteries are charged by plugging the vehicle in to an electric power source.

 Tax Credits and Incentives